 #1 – Reaching for the Sky

 Begin in a tall standing position with weight even on the feet.
-Maintain good alignment with the hips, shoulders and head.
+Maintain good alignment with the hips, shoulders, and head.
 Bring the arms overhead and reach a little bit for the sky.
-Elongate and decompress the spine and decrease the pressure that is happening in the low back in order to give you low back relief.
+Elongate and decompress the spine and decrease the pressure that is happening in the low back to give you low back relief.
 Relax and repeat the movement.